 Media Fact Sheet

-Crossnore School & Children’s Home grows healthy futures for children and families by providing a Christian sanctuary of hope and healing.
+Crossnore Communities for Children grows healthy futures for children and families by providing a Christian sanctuary of hope and healing.

 We have three locations: 86 acres in the quaint Blue Ridge Mountain town of Crossnore, NC founded in 1913 by Drs.
 Eustace and Mary Martin Sloop, 212 rolling acres on the edge of downtown Winston-Salem, NC founded in 1909 by the Western Conference, United Methodist Church, and an office in the historic district of downtown Hendersonville, NC opened in 2018.

-Our Foster Care & Adoptions program trains foster families to receive their foster care license from the state of North Carolina.
-After licensure, we provide placement of children, supervision of families, and on-going training in the form of a monthly support group for foster families.
-When a child’s plan of care changes to adoption, their current foster family may have the opportunity to become a forever home for that child.
+Community-based foster families receive their training from Crossnore and then apply for their foster care license from the state of North Carolina.
+After licensure, Crossnore provides placement of children, supervision of families, and on-going training the form of a monthly support group for foster families.

 See our branding details in the brand style guide linked below.